 Most pregnancy abortions in Australia are performed surgically.
 In Victoria, they must be performed within Day Surgeries approved by the Department of Health called ‘Registered Day Surgeries’, or by the major Public and Private Hospitals.
 Performing a surgical abortion in Melbourne requires most Registered Day Surgeries and second trimester abortion clinics to also undergo vigorous steps to ensure that the correct processes are in place by becoming “accredited.”
-Accreditation is performed by official agencies and reviewed every three years.
-At Hampton Park Women’s Health Care, our medical abortion clinic is both Registered and Accredited to perform surgical abortion.
-Melbourne Pathology has their own “Infection Control" Consultant who continually reviews and evaluates practices within our facility.
+Accreditation is performed by official agencies and reviewed annually.
+At Hampton Park Women’s Health Care, our surgical abortion clinic is both Registered and Accredited to perform surgical abortion.
+Melbourne Pathology has their own “Infection Control” Consultant who continually reviews and evaluates practices within our facility.
 Please note: A referral form is not needed.

 Once you’ve made your decision to undergo a surgical abortion, you can book your procedure with us.
-Please notify us of any medications you are taking and any serious medical conditions such as insulin dependent Diabetes Mellitus.
-Not everyone is a candidate for the procedure within a Day Surgery Facility, so please refer to the section: PATIENT INFO: Forms & Downloads “Am I safe to undergo a surgical abortion in a day surgery?”
+Please notify us of any medications you are taking and any serious medical conditions, such as insulin dependent Diabetes Mellitus.
+Not everyone is a candidate for the procedure within a Day Surgery Facility, so please refer to the section: PATIENT INFO: “Am I safe to undergo a surgical abortion in a day surgery?”.
 This is a downloadable form that specifies the medical conditions which would make the surgical termination of pregnancy in a major hospital setting a safer course.
 We also provide counselling services, if you are finding it hard to make the decision to terminate, or perhaps you need someone to just talk to.

 On the day of the surgery, you will need to fast for 6 hours before the operation.
 We ask that you bring only one person with you who will also drive you home.
 This is because the waiting room at our medical abortion clinic is not designed to cater for large numbers of people and we like to keep the appointment as private as possible.